xcray/xiaomi_aqara-button-simulation-on-hass/README.md

 # Attention
 Only tested with lumi.gateway.v3.
 If using with a diffrent model of gateway, the code maybe need modification due to the diffrences in the protocol version.

+newest code works with version 0.97 of home-assistant